amulyalakku/Machine-Learning-Final-Project----Lakku-Amulya/README.md

 ### Experimenting by changing Test Set and Training Set Ratio

+Initially I have taken the proportion of 10% Test set and 90% Training set and trained the models.
+The below two images are the performance on the evaluations.

 <p align="left"> <img src="./Part_2/10pSplit.png" align="middle" width="500"/></p>

 <p align="left"> <img src="./Part_2/Comp_10.png" align="middle" width="500"/></p>

+Later I have taken the proportion of 10 to 90 on the Test set and trained the models.
+The below two images are the performance on the evaluations.

 <p align="left"> <img src="./Part_2/DSP_table.png" align="middle" width="500"/></p>

 <p align="left"> <img src="./Part_2/DSP.png" align="middle" width="500"/></p>

+I observed very minute differnece on the performance.

 ## Visualizing the performance of the decision tree classifier

 <p align="left"> <img src="./Part_2/DT_graph.png" align="middle" width="500"/></p>

+Plotted the Decision Tree visualization to understand the performance of Decision Tree classification.

 ## Visualizing the performance of Logistic Regression Model

 <p align="left"> <img src="./Part_2/Log_Reg_Perf.png" align="middle" width="500"/></p>

+Plotted the Logistic Regression model visualization by observing the positive rate vs negative rate to understand the performance of Logistic Regression classification.

 ## Comparing the Performance for both the models

 <p align="left"> <img src="./Part_2/Compare_Performance.png" align="middle" width="500"/></p>

+The Decision Tree performs the best in terms of classification.
+It can be clearly understood through the decision boundaries drawn

 ## Residual Plots for Logistic Regression